 State by Nijinsky, was no world beater on the track.
 She won three of thirty-four races, with no black type.
 She is the dam of multi stakes winners Announce by Forty Niner, Double Feint by Spectacular Bid, Narrate by Honest Pleasure and the gelding Region by Devil’s Bag.
 Narrate however is the dam of Frizette Stakes winner Preach by Mr. Prospector, who in turn is the dam of the very important sire Pulpit by A.P.
 Indy.
 Pulpit is the sire of Leading North American sire Tapit.
 Pulpit shows two crosses of Knight’s Daughter (6×5) in his pedigree.

 Isobella by Bold Ruler is the dam of Isobelline by Pronto, who in turn is the dam of multi stakes winner Robellino by Roberto.
-Robellino began his stud career at Windfields Farm in Maryland and then was subsequently relocated to England to complete a very successful stud career, after Windfields closed the doors to their Maryland operation.
+Robellino began his stud career at Windfields Farm in Maryland and then was subsequently relocated to England to complete a successful stud career, after Windfields closed the doors to their Maryland operation.

 So far in this recount of the legacy of Feola one will notice that her owner King George VI or his heir has not reaped much reward from her gifts.
 The next foal after Knight’s Daughter would be Yorkshire Cup winner Kingstone, a son of King Salmon who was a direct tail male grandson of The Tetrarch.
 Kingstone was not be very successful as a sire however.
 The next filly foaled by Feola would however become a great success for not only the King, but also for his daughter Elizabeth after she became the ruling monarch of the British Commonwealth.

 Highclere was named after the grand castle of Lord Carnavon, the racing manager of Queen Elizabeth II.
 This is the same castle used in the highly popular TV program Downton Abbey.
 Highclere was sired by Queen’s Hussar, the sire of the great Brigadier Gerard.
-Queen’s Hussar was a top class miler in his racing days and an average stallion, with the exception of his two previously mentioned champions.
+Queen’s Hussar was a top class miler in his racing days but an average stallion, with the exception of his two previously mentioned champions.
 Highclere captured two classics for the Queen, the 1000 Guineas and the Prix de Diane (French Oaks) in 1974.
 She would face many of the top fillies and mares during her racing career, such as Dahlia, Comtesse de Loir and Allez France.
 Highclere finished a bang up second to Dahlia in the King George VI and Queen Elizabeth Stakes.

 As a broodmare, Highclere had great success with her multi stakes winning son Milford by Mill Reef, and her excellent champion two year old daughter Height Of Fashion by Bustino.
 However, as with other members of the Feola clan, the Queen did not benefit a great deal from any breeding success from daughters of Highclere.